 mean ethnicity pay gap

-For further information for how we create a culture of inclusion and belonging through our ongoing initiatives, please see page 17 of our 2024/2025 Gender and Ethnicity Pay Gap report here.
+For further information on how we monitor our progress, please see pages 14-16 of our 2025/2026 Gender and Ethnicity Pay Gap report here.